All Long Island & New York City Metro Areas

 Alstate Process Service offers a variety of attorney support services on Long Island, New York, including help with writing and filing court submissions.
 Our attorneys and legals staff has years of experience writing and filing court submissions for clients throughout New York.
-So if you need legal representation, then please contact us today.
+So if you need legal representation and support, then please contact us today.
 We will gladly answer any questions you have about the submission process and what we need from you.
 You may also give our office a call by dialing 631-667-1800.
 When you reach out to Alstate Process Service, we can provide you with a free consultation and go over what you need submitted to court.

 In a nutshell, a court submission is the conclusion of all evidence and argument in a hearing or trial.
 It is document for the court which summarizes all of the relevant facts, the law and a proposed analysis to bring to the two, on behalf of a litigant.